NET WORTH: $1.3 billion

 SOURCE OF WEALTH: Founder of AOL

-Case and Jean do most of their giving through the Case Foundation, but they also make personal donations to a number of community organizations, including schools, churches, and other charitable groups.
-They have signed the Giving Pledge, committing to give most of their (currently) $1.34 billion fortune to charity.
+OVERVIEW: Steve Case and his wife Jean do much their giving through the Case Foundation, but they also make personal donations to a number of community organizations, including schools, churches, and other charitable groups.
+They have signed the Giving Pledge, committing to give most of their fortune to charity.

 HEALTH: Case chairs Accelerate Brain Cancer Cure (ABC2), a nonprofit he cofounded with his late brother, Dan, together with Dan's wife, Stacey, and his own wife, Jean.
 Similarly, Case supported the Susan G. Kornen Breast Cancer Foundation, as well as Sisu Global Health, one of the six winners of Case's Rise of the Rest Competition, in which each winner was awarded $100,000.

 VOLUNTEERISM: The Case Foundation supports organizations such as Atlas Corps, Youth Serve America, the National Conference on Citizenship, and Global Year Citizen, all of which seek to encourage people to give their time and connect them to volunteer oppotunities.

 ENCOURAGING & ENABLING GIVING: The Case Foundation is fully engaged in something akin to a social networking model of philanthropy.
 This model attempts to use new technologies to make giving more effective and increase giving among average people.
 Onee example of this approach was the foundation's initiative called America's Giving Challenge, which it claims has thus far resulted in nearly 200,000 people donating nearly $4 million to thousands of causes.
 The foundation gave an additional $1 million to the causes "...that recruited the most donors and were most successful in using online and offline strategies to mobilize support."
 They have also been responsible for helping develop and promote platforms for microphilanthropy, mobile giving, and other technological advances in the giving space.